-Read our research on the accessibility of further education for blind and partially sighted students together with practical guidance for colleges to make their systems and processes more accessible.Find out more about 'Technology and accessibility in further education'
+Read our research into the accessibility of further education for blind and partially sighted students, and the ways colleges can make their systems and processes more accessible.Find out more about 'Technology and Accessibility in Further Education'

 Delivering Accessible Learning: A Guide for Further Education Providers Supporting Blind and Partially Sighted Students